St Wilfrid's Church, Hailsham: Administration and services

 The church is licensed for worship in accordance with the Places of Worship Registration Act 1855 and has the registration number 65019.
 It was registered for the solemnisation of marriages on 24 March 1953.

 St Wilfrid's Church is part of the Hailsham and Polegate parish, along with St George's Church in Polegate (opened in 1938 and now served from St Wilfrid's).
-The parish is one of four (covering eight churches) which make up the Deanery of Eastbourne.
-In turn, this is one of 13 deaneries in the Roman Catholic Diocese of Arundel and Brighton.
-As of 2019 the parish of Hailsham and Polegate is served by one priest who celebrates Mass at 6.00pm on Saturdays (Vigil Mass) and 10.30am on Sundays at St Wilfrid's, as well as offering the Sacrament of Penance weekly.
-One Mass and a monthly Sacrament of Penance are also held at St George's Church.
+The parish is one of nine (covering 15 churches) which make up the Deanery of Eastbourne and St Leonards-on-Sea.
+In turn, this is one of 11 deaneries in the Roman Catholic Diocese of Arundel and Brighton.
+As of 2025 the parish of Hailsham and Polegate is served by one priest who celebrates Mass at 10.30am on Sundays at St Wilfrid's and at 9.00am on Sundays at St George's, as well as a monthly Sacrament of Penance at the latter.

 In 2005–06, the Diocese of Arundel and Brighton analysed the attendance, capacity and parish structure of all of its churches.
 It reported that one priest served the parish of Hailsham and Polegate, two Sunday Masses were celebrated at St Wilfrid's Church, and the attendance across both was 153 worshippers.
 The seating capacity was given as 130, although the planning application submitted for the new church in 2013 stated that "up to 100 people [could] be accommodated" in the old church.
 The new church was required to have a capacity of at least 160.

 As originally constituted in 1957, the parish was bounded by the villages of Horam, Vines Cross, Warbleton, Punnett's Town, Three Cups Corner, Rushlake Green, Bodle Street Green and Windmill Hill; then the boundary passed north of Wartling, across the Rickney Levels (near Pevensey) and north of Hankham and Polegate; it then continued towards Ripe, Golden Cross, Whitesmith, Chiddingly and back to Horam.
 Other villages within this area include Hellingly, Herstmonceux, Lower Dicker and Upper Dicker.
 The northern section between Horam, Three Cups Corner and Rushlake Green was much closer to Heathfield but was originally an outlying part of the vast parish of Our Lady of Ransom Church, Eastbourne, so became part of Hailsham parish.
 The anachronism was corrected in 1971 when Heathfield's boundaries were realigned to incorporate this section.